phetsims/graphing-lines/doc/model.md

 There are 3 types of challenges:

 - Make the Equation: given a graphed line, derive an equation for that line
-- Graph the Line: given an equation, graph the line
+- Graph the Line: given an equation, graph the corresponding line
 - Place the Points: given an equation, graph 3 points on the corresponding line

 Challenges use slope-intercept and point-slope forms, sometimes combining them in the same challenge.